nombrekeff/wallas-gh/docs/readme.md

   ...
 on_issues:
   # List of filters, see Filtering further down
+  - match:
-  - status:
+    status:
       is: opened
     do:
       - create:
           what: issue_comment
           body: Hey thanks for leaving an issue, we will check it!
 ```

 ## Filtering